prajjwolmondal/food-server/README.md

 ## Stack used:
 - Flask for the backend server
 - MongoDB for the DB
-- ?? for the frontend
+- Jinja for the frontend (for now)
 - Google Places + Yelp API for getting restaurants from

 ## Milestones